CortexFoundation/tech-doc/model-writing-tutorial.md

 # Conclusion

 Voila!
 You have successfully trained a handwritten digit recognition model and uploaded it to the Cortex blockchain.
 Now anyone, anywhere in the world can see and use your model.
-Each time your model is called, you will get a small reward in CTXC (this amount comes to a share of the miner's award).
+Each time your model is called, you will get a small reward in CTXC (this amount comes from a share of the miner's award).
+Note that this amount will be added to the balance of the address from which you deployed the model, but reward of one single call to your model is small so you need to adjust the unit to Turing to be able to see it.

 If you want to learn how to call your model from a smart contract, we have a [tutorial](https://github.com/CortexFoundation/tech-doc/blob/master/hello-world-tutorial-contract.md) for that too.